-On Thursday, 15 November, our President Amy Gutmann will host the London Campaign Kickoff Celebration for The Power of Penn: Advancing Knowledge for Good at Plaisterers’ Hall.
+On Thursday, 15 November, over 200 alumni and friends attended the London Campaign Kickoff Celebration for The Power of Penn: Advancing Knowledge for Good at Plaisterers’ Hall.

-Trustee Simon Palley, WG’83, PAR’12, PAR’19, will introduce a short video about The Power of Penn Campaign, which illuminates the many ways this historic Campaign will Grow Inclusion, Spark Innovation, and Accelerate Impact both on campus and around the world.
+Trustee Simon Palley, WG’83, PAR’12, PAR’19, introduced a short video about The Power of Penn Campaign, which illuminated the many ways this historic Campaign will Grow Inclusion, Spark Innovation, and Accelerate Impact both on campus and around the world.

 The program included a continuation of the Knowledge for Good panel series, featuring faculty members Anjan Chatterjee, Kathleen Morrison, and Henry Daniell.

 As a practicing physician and chair of neurology at Pennsylvania Hospital, Anjan Chatterjee specializes in cognitive disorders.
 He is also the founding director of the Penn Center for Neuroaesthetics, which seeks to understand the biological basis of aesthetic experience, and the author of The Aesthetic Brain: How We Evolved to Desire Beauty and Enjoy Art.
 Chatterjee’s lab explores beauty, spatial cognition, language, cognition, and the brain.
 He is the recipient of the American Academy of Neurology’s Norman Geschwind Prize in Behavioral and Cognitive Neurology and the American Psychological Association’s Rudolf Arnheim Award for Outstanding Achievement in Psychology and the Arts.
 LEARN MORE